skjolber/unzip-csv/README.md

    * parallel, on-demand download
    * extract specific files without downloading the full archive

-Cutting files into segments (based on newline) assumes that line order is not important.
+Cutting files into segments (based on newline) assumes that line order is not important, and that newlines can be decoded from reading the file backwards - this is true for popular character encodings like [UTF-8], ASCII and ISO-8859-1.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].